faasm/experiment-faabric/tasks/lulesh/README.md

 This experiment is a single execution of the LULESH simulation using OpenMP.

+> [!WARNING]
+> LULESH does a lot of forking in a tight loop.
+This is highly inefficient
+> in our current implementation, so the results are very bad until we do
+> something about it.
+The first easy fix is caching scheduling results
+> locally, avoiding a round-trip to the planner.

 ## Start AKS cluster

 In the `experiment-base` terminal, run: